redux-autoform/redux-autoform-bootstrap-ui/README.md

 Alternatively, if you're using webpack with `css-loader` and `less-loader`, which you probably are, you can just import these less files directly in your JavaScript.

+### Running the demo locally

+In order to understand how Redux-Autoform and Redux-Autoform-Bootstrap-UI works, a good path is to run the demo locally and see how it works:

+    npm run start

+Now the demo should be available here: [http://localhost:4000/](http://localhost:4000/).

 ## Components

 ### TextBox